defiprime/defiprime1/_posts/2019-04-01-custodial_services.md

 ---
 layout: page
-title:  "Custodian Services"
+title:  "Assets Management Tools"
-permalink: custodian_services
+permalink: assets-managament-tools
-h1title: Custodian Services
+h1title: Assets Management Tools
-pagetitle: Best Ethereum wallets for DeFi and Custodian Services
+pagetitle: Best Ethereum wallets and Assets Management Tools for DeFi
-metadescription: Custodian, is a specialized financial institution responsible for safeguarding a firm's or individual's financial assets and is not engaged in "traditional" commercial or consumer/retail banking.
+metadescription: Custodial services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.
 category: products
+redirect_from:
+  - custodian_services
 ---
 In old fashioned Finance Industry, the custodian is a specialized financial institution responsible for safeguarding a firm's or individual's financial assets and is not engaged in "traditional" commercial or consumer/retail banking.
 Custodial services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.